You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for selumetinib sulfate and what is the scope of freedom to operate?

-Selumetinib sulfate is the generic ingredient in one branded drug marketed by Astrazeneca and is included in one NDA.
-There are six patents protecting this compound.
+Selumetinib sulfate is the generic ingredient in one branded drug marketed by Astrazeneca and is included in two NDAs.
+There are eight patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

-Selumetinib sulfate has one hundred and ninety-eight patent family members in forty-four countries.
+Selumetinib sulfate has two hundred and one patent family members in forty-five countries.

 One supplier is listed for this compound.